Welcome to Olympic Peninsula & Washington Coast

-The Olympic Peninsula is an unblemished wilderness of the highest order, with an interior redolent of a unicorn fantasy novel and an end-of-the-continent coastline that makes Big Sur look positively calm.
+The Olympic Peninsula is an unblemished wilderness of the highest order, with an interior that brings to mind a unicorn fantasy novel and an end-of-the-continent coastline that makes Big Sur look positively calm.
 Then there's the precipitation.
 While Seattleites whine about a little winter drizzle, the Hoh Rain Forest is drowning in up to 200in of rain a year.
-There's an upside to all this water, of course; it's green here, a thousand verdant shades of it if you stare hard enough.
-And it's virgin too.
-Untouched in over a millennium lie sapphire lakes, rarely climbed mountains, and ancient cedar and spruce trees older than most of Europe's medieval castles.
+There's an upside to all this water, of course: it's green here, a thousand verdant shades of it, if you stare hard enough.
+And it's virgin, too.
+Untouched in over a millennium are sapphire lakes, rarely climbed mountains, and ancient cedar and spruce trees older than most of Europe's medieval castles.
 It took a lucrative series of vampire novels to put the Olympic Peninsula on the world's radar, but Twilight is only 1% of what this wild, fog-shrouded landmass is about.